 Proposer:

 ADDRESS:

 The undersigned Proposer, hereby:

 Waives the stipend for this Project.

 Accepts the stipend for this Project.

-By accepting the stipend for this Project, Proposer agrees:
+By accepting the stipend for this Project, P Proposer agrees:

-1) to execute and include the Stipend Agreement in Article XIII of response; the RFP with its RFP
+1) to execute and include the Stipend Agre response; eement in Article XIII of the RFP with its RFP

-2) to submit an invoice with FEIN number for the stipend amount SCDOT's posting of the Notice of Award on SCDOT's Design-Bu
+2) to submit an invoice with FEIN number SCDOT's posting of the Notice of Award on SCDOT's Design-Build Website.;

-3) to transfer all rights to its Work Product used to develop the Proacknowledgement.
-"Work Product" means all submittals, including solutions, methods, processes, design concepts, materials, electron cross sections, quantity lists and intellectual property, made by Proincluding the Proposal, exchange of information during the pre-Properiod. ng ATCs, ideas, innovations, nic files, marked up drawings, poser during the RFP process,
+acknowledgement.
+"Work Product" " mean solutions, methods, processes, design conc cross sections, quantity lists and intellectual t used to develop the Proposal as of the date of this ins all submittals, including ATCs, ideas, innovations, cepts, materials, electronic files, marked up drawings al property, made by Proposer during the RFP process nation during the pre-Proposal and post-Proposal

-SCDOT will pay the stipend to each eligible unsuccessful Propose Agreement, within ninety (90) days after execution of the Contract contract.
+1 7 ole unsuccessful Proposer, who has signed a Stipend execution of the Contract or the decision to not award

 Date Proposer

 Print Name